Flat White vs Cappuccino vs Cortado: Key Differences Explained

 Frequently Asked Questions

-The milk amount doesn't affect caffeine content.
-Whether you choose flat white, cappuccino, or cortado, you're getting the same caffeine boost—only the milk-to-espresso ratio and taste experience differ.
+Whether you choose a flat white, cappuccino, or cortado, you get the same energy boost—only the milk-to-espresso ratio and overall drinking experience differ.

 Final Thoughts